KARNATISAITHARUN/documentation/policies/policy-language.md

 ### IO Tagging Directives

 Employed to describe the effects of calls to external libraries.
-An example is the following line from the default policy for "java.io.FileInputStream":
+An example is the following line from the default Policy for "java.io.FileInputStream":

 ```
 IO file = METHOD -f "java.io.FileInputStream.read:int(byte[])" { PAR -i 1 "SOURCE" }
 ```

 This line specifies that, upon invoking the  method "java.io.FileInputStream.read:int(byte[]), its first parameter serves as a data source, and that this is data read from a file.
 Similarly,  the method "java.io.FileInputStream.read:int()"  introduces an integer read from a file into the program.
-This can be encoded via the policy line
+This can be encoded via the Policy line

 ```
 IO file = METHOD -f "java.io.FileInputStream.read:int()" { RET "SOURCE" }